-The first ice age occurred around 2.1 billion years ago, in the
+The first known ice age occurred around 2.3 billion years ago, in

-Paleoproterozoic, and likely was caused by reduced carbon dioxide
+the Paleoproterozoic, and likely was caused by reduced methane

 levels from the proliferation of cyanobacteria.
-The second
+Methane is an even

-occurred in the Neoproterozoic, 770 to 590 million years ago, and
+Neoproterozoic, 770 to 590 million years ago, and was the worst

-was the worst ice age the Earth has experienced.
-It was likely
+ice age the Earth has experienced.
+It was likely caused by

-caused by continuing decline in carbon dioxide levels and the
+continuing decline in carbon dioxide levels and the movement of

-movement of the continents towards the poles.
-This Varangian
+the continents towards the equators.
+This Varangian glaciation, as

-finally retreated, an explosion of new forms of life took place,
+explosion of new forms of life took place, marking the beginning

-420 million years ago, and in the Carboniferous-Permian time
+ago, and in the Carboniferous-Permian time interval, 330 to